Octophin/scute/readme.md

 ## Device list

 The system checks for a `get_devices` hook and runs it.
-This should simply return a list of unique ids of devices.
-These device ids are then passed around to the other functions to get configuration, reports and data from a device and push changes to that device.
+This should simply return a list of unique ids of connected devices.
+These device ids are then passed around to the other functions to get configuration, reports and data from a device and push changes to those devices.

 ## Device Report JSON schema